-- If you do not have a cloth mask of your own, you will be provided one when you enter our facility.
+- If you do not have an approved mask of your own, you will be provided one when you enter our facility.

 - If you refuse to wear a mask, you will be asked to leave our facility.

 Social Distancing, maintaining a 6-foot distance between yourself and other people, should be observed whenever possible.
 We have re-arranged our waiting areas and placed reminders to make social distancing easy.